The halide ions as reducing agents

 Testing for the products of reactions

-product Possible test Observations
+Product Possible test Observations

 hydrogen sulfide (H2S) Strips of filter paper are soaked in a saturated solution of lead ethanoate and allowed to dry.
 Dry lead ethanoate paper turns black in the presence of hydrogen sulfide gas.
-The lead ions (Pb2+) react present in the lead ethanoate solution react with hydrogen sulfide gas to form the black solid lead sulfide (PbS) which causes the paper to blacken.
+The lead ions (Pb2+) present in the lead ethanoate solution react with hydrogen sulfide gas to form the black solid lead sulfide (PbS) which causes the paper to blacken.

 sulfur dioxide gas (SO2)

-• it will turn damp blue litmus paper red.
+• It will turn damp blue litmus paper red.

-• sulfur dioxide gas is a reducing gas, it will turn filter paper soaked in acidified potassium dichromate solution from orange to green.
+• sulfur dioxide gas is a reducing gas; it will turn filter paper soaked in acidified potassium dichromate solution from orange to green.

 hydrogen chloride gas (HCl)